vaykaushik/recipe-finder-app/Readme.md

 A recipe finder app using The Meal DB Free API.

+Here is a link to the app: https://vaysrecipefinderapp.netlify.app/

 What the app does:

 1 - A user can search their favourite food and the API will display whatever it has available.